 Symptoms of conversion disorder can be temporary or can persist for a long period of time.
 Temporary symptoms of conversion disorder are common, but the prevalence of the condition is not known.
-Conversion disorder is two to three times more common in females than males.
 The rate of new diagnoses of persistent conversion symptoms is approximately two to five cases per 100,000 each year.

 Conversion disorder can have many different presentations and symptoms.
 Motor symptoms include weakness or paralysis, abnormal movements such as tremors, and difficulty walking.
 Sometimes people experience sensory symptoms, such as altered, reduced, or absent skin sensation, vision, or hearing.
 Conversion disorder can also take the form of “psychogenic” or “non-epileptic” seizures, which include limb shaking and impaired or loss of consciousness but without the electrical activity that occurs in the brain during a seizure.
 Other common symptoms include episodes of unresponsiveness that resemble fainting or coma, reduced or absent speech volume, changes in articulation when speaking (slurred speech), a sensation of having a lump in the throat, and double vision.

 People with conversion disorder are not faking their symptoms, and despite not having a clear physiological origin, the symptoms cause real distress and cannot be controlled at will.
 The severity of the disability caused by conversion disorder can be similar to that experienced by people with comparable medical diseases.